 All electrical appliances should be properly grounded.
 This can be to either a cold water pipe or proper system ground in your building.
 (NOTE: Grounding is normally provided in NEMA 6-50 type hook ups).
 If there is ever a short circuit (where the electricity flows through to the case or control panel and where you might touch it) you could be electrocuted if the kiln is not grounded.
 This is especially important with the high line voltage used on kilns.
 The higher the voltage the more easily it could flow through your body.
 In addition, because of the heat generated in a kiln, wires are subject to potential deterioration over time and expansion and contraction can move insulators and cause short circuits.
 BE SURE TO REPLACE ANY DETERIORATED WIRES!

 ELEMENT VOLTAGE

-The elements on all Jupiter Series kilns work on line voltage (208, 220 or 240 or 277 volts).
-Elements may be wired in series or parallel depending on the kiln.
-See your wiring diagram.
+The elements work on line voltage (208, 220 or 240 volts).

 POWER HOOK UP